Originally published on April 25, 2018. Updated June 26, 2024.

-Every project manager needs a good set of project management templates.
-These PM templates will help you create all the project documents you need quickly.
+Every project manager needs a set of project management templates.
+A good project management template will help you create all the project documents you need quickly.

 Being a project manager means creating a ton of project documents.

-To save you time, we've compiled this massive list of project management documents.
-Download them, add your own customizations, and use them when necessary.
+We've compiled this list of project management documents to save you time.
+Download them, customize them, and use them when necessary.

-Use this section to quickly jump to the project management template you need:
+Use this section to jump to the project management template you need:

 Think of the last project you had to manage.
-What documents did you have to create at launch?
+What documents did you need to create at launch?

 There would be a project charter and a communication plan, of course.
 You’d have a broad project plan, a work breakdown structure, and a Gantt chart.
 You would also have a risk register and a plan to tackle all upcoming issues.